IBM/CodeEngine/thumbnail/README.md

 Creating authorization policy under account 2f9dc434c476457f2c0f53244a246d34 as abc@us.ibm.com...
 OK
 Authorization policy ece5ed46-546c-4ea6-89a1-d2ee331f9c51 was created.

 ID:                        ece5ed46-546c-4ea6-89a1-d2ee331f9c51
 Source service name:       codeengine
-Source service instance:   4b9e6ea8-7d77-46a9-aa68-f65d9398a1c6
-Target service name:       cloud-object-storage
+Source service instance:   4b9e6ea8-7d77-46a9-aa68-f65d9398a1c6 Target service name:       cloud-object-storage
 Target service instance:   49ceebdf-28dc-46df-bbe2-809a680cebbe
 Roles:                     Notifications Manager
 ```

-Let's save the ID of this authorization policy for later user:
+Let's save the ID of this authorization policy so we can delete it later:

 ```
 $ export POLICY_ID=ece5ed46-546c-4ea6-89a1-d2ee331f9c51
 ```
 <!-- export POLICY_ID=$(sed -n 's/^ID:[ ^t]*//p' < out | sed "s/ *//g") -->

-Now we can get back to setting things up for our application.
+Now we can get back to setting COS up for our application.
 First, let's
 go ahead and create a new bucket into which our data will be stored.
 To do
 this you'll need to provide a unique name for your bucket.
 It needs to be
 globally unique across all buckets in the IBM Cloud.
-In the snippet below
+In the command below
 we'll use the "Source service instance" value from the previous command's
 output appended with "thumbnail" (This just happens to also be the ID of our
 Code Engine project).
 But first we'll save that name in an